Jean-Paul Enthoven: Career

 Although anchored on the left, he missed May 68 by preferring literature to ideological debates.
 The readings he made at Éditions Gallimard around 1971/1972 gave him the opportunity to meet Raymond Aron.
 If he did not become a disciple, the latter led him to detach himself very quickly from a Marxism to which readings had led him to adhere.
-And he defined himself as Spinozo-nietzschean when, in 1973, he became assistant to Maurice Duverger at the Sorbonne.
+He defined himself as Spinozo-nietzschean when, in 1973, he became assistant to Maurice Duverger at the Sorbonne.

 An assistant at the university Paris I - Panthéon Sorbonne from 1973 to 1975, he meets a young philosopher who has just returned from Bangladesh, Bernard-Henri Lévy.
 Falling under the spell of the normalien, he presented him in the autumn of 1974 to his friend Gilles Hertzog, who thus participated in the life of the ephemeral daily L'Imprévu (January–February 1975).
 Despite the failure of Bernard-Henri Lévy's daily, the trio's friendship grew stronger around him to the point of appearing to be a true "sibling" where Jean-Paul Enthoven would, in his own words, be "Bernard's Minister of the Interior, and Gilles, his State Secretary for Foreign Affairs".

 At the same time, his ties with Pierre Nora brought him into contact with Jean Daniel and the staff of Le Nouvel Observateur.

 From December 1973 onwards, he published reviews of essays in philosophy and human sciences.
 It was then that in 1975, he did not appreciate being solicited by Maurice Duverger as a character witness in a trial about his Vichyst past.
 He thus resigned from teaching and turned to journalism.
 He was a journalist and then assistant to the chief editor of Le Nouvel Observateur until 1984.
 He was responsible for covering intellectual debates, interviews with leading intellectual figures, reviews of political and philosophical essays, and all current events affecting the intellectual world.